dgaydukov/cert-aws/files/sa.md

 aws <service> help # show all available actions to perform on selected service aws <service> <action> help # shaw all avaialble action options to perform for specified action
 ```

+Service endpoint - you use it to connect to aws services.
+When you are using cli/sdk it automatically get api url for service you are going to use.
+Endpoint url built like `protocol://service.region.amazonaws.com` (for example https://dynamodb.us-east-1.amazonaws.com).
+FIPS endpoint - endpoint that use a TLS software library that complies with Federal Information Processing Standards.
+So for kms you have 2 endpoints:
+* kms.us-east-1.amazonaws.com
+* kms-fips.us-east-1.amazonaws.com

 Basic commands
 ```